WalletWasabi/WasabiDoc/README.md

 [![Title of the playlist](https://img.youtube.com/vi/VIDEO_ID/maxresdefault.jpg)](https://youtu.be/VIDEO_ID?list=PLAYLIST_ID)
 ```

+If the image doesn't appear, that usually happens with older videos, use hqdefault.jpg instead of maxresdefault.jpg

 ## Text Highlights

 There are three types of text highlights that can be used to display different colored boxes.